Realtime Systems Administrator Workshop

 - Freelance firm IT or support staff

-- Law firm IT or support staff
+- IT support staff

 Upon completion of the seminar, attendees will be eligible to take an assessment exam in order to receive a certificate.
 This seminar is approved for 1.0 CEUs.